Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Related Works

-\textbf{Event Camera Noise:} The noise characteristics of events differ fundamentally from those of frame-based sensors.
-Early works investigated noise sources at the circuit level.\citeauthors{nozaki2017temperature} quantified the influence of dark current, leakage, and parasitic photocurrent on background activity, while \citeauthors{graca2021unraveling} showed that the event photoreceptor behaves as a second-order system.
-Furthermore, \citeauthors{graca2023optimal} identified a physical noise floor, showing that event noise is fundamentally lower-bounded by twice the photon shot noise.
-At the statistical modeling level, ESIM~\citeps{rebecq2018esim} and v2e~\citeps{hu2021v2e} introduced random contrast thresholds to emulate noisy triggering.
-Building on this, \citeauthors{lin2022dvs} proposed a noise model for DVS128~\citeps{lichtsteiner2008128_}, based on Brownian motion.
-More recently, \citeauthors{cao2025noise2image} related event noise to photon arrival statistics, revealing that noise events inherently encode pixel intensity information. \citeauthors{oliver2025event} characterized background activity under controlled illumination, underscoring the need for physics-grounded noise models.
-Additionally, \citeauthors{shiba2025simultaneous} proposed an event denoising method, yet still acknowledged that explicit noise modeling remains highly challenging.
+\textbf{Event Camera Noise:} Event noise differs from noise in frame-based sensors.
+Early works investigated noise sources at the circuit level. \citeps{nozaki2017temperature} quantified the influence of dark current, leakage, and parasitic photocurrent on background activity, while \citeps{graca2021unraveling} showed that the event photoreceptor behaves as a second-order system.
+Furthermore, \citeps{graca2023optimal} identified a physical noise floor, showing that event noise is lower-bounded by twice the photon shot noise.
+At the statistical level, ESIM~\citeps{rebecq2018esim} and v2e~\citeps{hu2021v2e} introduced random contrast thresholds to emulate noisy triggering. \citeps{lin2022dvs} proposed a Brownian-motion-based noise model.
+More recently, \citeps{cao2025noise2image} related event noise to photon arrival statistics, revealing that noise events encode pixel intensity information. \citeps{oliver2025event} characterized background activity under controlled illumination, emphasized the need for physics-grounded noise models.
+Additionally, \citeps{shiba2025simultaneous} proposed an event denoising method, yet still acknowledged that explicit noise modeling remains challenging.

-\textbf{Event Camera Simulators:} Simulators are indispensable for event vision, as they enable training and evaluation in scenarios that are difficult or impossible to capture.
-Rule-based methods, \textit{e.g.,} ESIM~\citeps{rebecq2018esim}, v2e~\citeps{hu2021v2e}, DVS-Voltmeter~\citeps{lin2022dvs}, ADV2E~\citeps{jiang2024adv2e}, and PECS~\citeps{han2024physical}, generate events by applying handcrafted rules to 3D scenes or high-speed videos.
-Recent variants~\citeps{zhang2024v2ce,tsuji2023event,amini2022vista} further improve physical fidelity by integrating temporal continuity, spectral rendering, or multi-modal integration.
-In contrast, learning-based methods \citeps{zhu2021eventgan,pantho2022event} implicitly capture sensor noise characteristics by learning but suffer from limited interpret-ability. \textit{Despite these advances, existing simulators lack a unified framework for APS and EVS, leaving open how to couple the two modalities with shared, calibrated parameters.}
+\textbf{Event Camera Simulators:} Simulators play an important role in event vision.
+They enable training and evaluation in scenarios that are difficult to capture.
+Rule-based methods, \textit{e.g.,} ESIM~\citeps{rebecq2018esim}, v2e~\citeps{hu2021v2e}, DVS-Voltmeter~\citeps{lin2022dvs}, ADV2E~\citeps{jiang2024adv2e}, and PECS~\citeps{han2024physical}, generate events using handcrafted rules to 3D scenes or high-speed videos.
+Recent variants~\citeps{zhang2024v2ce,tsuji2023event,amini2022vista} improve physical fidelity by integrating temporal continuity, spectral rendering, or multi-modal integration.
+In contrast, learning-based methods~\citeps{zhu2021eventgan,pantho2022event} learn sensor noise characteristics from data but offer limited interpretability.
+Despite these advances, existing simulators do not provide a unified framework for joint APS–EVS modeling.
+In particular, they do not couple the two modalities through shared and calibrated parameters.